Exploring the $\beta$ symmetry of supergravity: Scheme independent statements

 Even though field redefinitions preserve the closure of the symmetry algebra, the precise form of the bracket could be altered.
 Indeed, consider fields $\psi_{i}$ satisfying

 where we have made explicit that the bracket $\zeta_{12}(\psi)$ could eventually be field dependent.
 Let us consider the field redefinition

-Here $\partial^{n}$ denote derivatives of order $n=0,1,2,...$ and ellipsis stand for extra field dependence.
-So, it parametrizes a generic field redefinition with no restriction on the number of fields and derivatives thereof.
+Here $\partial^{n}$ denotes derivatives of order $n=0,1,2,...$ and ellipsis stand for extra field dependence.
+So, it parameterizes a generic field redefinition with no restriction on the number of fields and derivatives thereof.
 The bracket transforms the new field as

 where in the first equality we used a symmetry argument similar to the one followed in (\ref{brL}), implying that terms where $\delta_{\zeta_1}$ and $\delta_{\zeta_2}$ act on different fields cancel each other after antisymmetrization of indices $(1\leftrightarrow 2)$.